DHRI-Curriculum/intro-python-workshop/lessons.md

 **List**: `[1, 2, 3]`

 A list is an ordered collection of values.
-You can put any type in a list: `["rose", "daisy", "buttercup"]` is also a valid list.
+You can put any type in a list: `["hello", "goodbye", "see ya later"]` is also a valid list.

 Don't worry about trying to actively remember these types.
 We'll be working with each in turn in the following sections.